cozygene/glint/docs/source/input.rst

 **--datafile:**

-Path to a tab-delimited file of sites by samples matrix of methylation levels.
+Path to a file containing sites by samples matrix of methylation levels.
 The first row should include "ID" followed by sample identifiers and the first column should include CpG identifiers.
+The file can be either tab-delimited, comma-delimited or space-delimited.

 For example, adding the following to your GLINT command::